Seventy-seven percent of global online purchases are made with a local or alternative payment method rather than with a credit card.

 Card-based payment methods

 The most well-known cards are Visa and Mastercard.
 But there are also lots of local card schemes, specific to a country or region.
-These local payment cards can be co-badged with international card brands for wider acceptance.
+These alternative payment cards can be co-badged with international card brands for wider acceptance.
 Some prominent examples are RuPay in India and Troy in Turkey.

 Card wallets are mobile apps that link to the customer’s store-payment card.
 A secure, tokenised card number is generated for each transaction.
 This is a secure and convenient way for customers to shop online, and sometimes in-app or in-store, without having to enter or reveal card details.